Last Updated: March 26, 2026

 The jelly bean tetra is a small, slender fish with a translucent amber to golden body.
 In good conditions, the body takes on a warm, honey-like glow that’s quite unlike any South American tetra.
 The scales have a subtle iridescence that shifts depending on the angle of the light.

 The fins are mostly transparent with yellowish to orange tints, particularly in the caudal and anal fins.
 Males develop slightly more intense coloration and may show a faint reddish tinge.
-The overall impression is of a delicate, ethereal little fish that seems to glow from within.
+The overall impression is of a delicate, ethereal little fish that does glow from within.

 Sexual dimorphism is subtle.
-Males tend to be slightly slimmer with more pronounced finnage and slightly brighter coloration.
+Males are slightly slimmer with more pronounced finnage and slightly brighter coloration.
 Females are rounder, especially when carrying eggs, and have a slightly deeper body.
 Both sexes remain quite small and delicate in appearance.

 Average Size & Lifespan